micro-api/micro-api/README.md

 [![Micro API](https://micro-api.github.io/micro-api/assets/logo.svg)](http://micro-api.org)

 Micro API is a media type for web APIs using hypermedia and linked data.
 It consists of a *strict* subset of [JSON-LD](http://json-ld.org), a vocabulary, and semantics for [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) operations.
+As the name implies, it is intended to be very concise and therefore easy to implement.
+Its registered media type is:

 ```yaml
 Content-Type: application/vnd.micro+json